 About this lodging

-Guests are welcomed to have a great time by staying in this 300 years old, exclusively different and elegant place: "Beit Beshmizzine" turned to a "GREEN" space.
+Guests are welcomed to have a great time by staying in this 300 years old, exclusively different and elegant place: "Beit Beshmizzine" a 4 bedroom villa turned to a "GREEN" space.
 They can have full access to an enjoyable backyard after a solid breakfast rural meal.

 ℹ️ Our concept does not allow for long time rentals as the house is meant to be rented for a day or a week at most.

-The two-floor place is suitable for small and medium size events on the green area around the pool and on the stamped concrete patio in addition to cultural exhibitions or conferences in the lobby.
-(These events are not supposed to exceed 20 persons if held indoor or 60 persons if outdoor caring to respect the Covid 19 restrictions).
+The place is suitable as a venue for small and medium size magical weddings/events on the green area around the pool and on the stamped concrete patio in addition to cultural exhibitions or conferences in the lobby for a price ranging between 300$ and 1000$.
+(These events are not supposed to exceed 30 persons if held indoor caring to respect the Covid 19 restrictions).

 On the ground floor, you will find one bedroom and its private bathroom and next to it a kitchenette and a toilet for visitors.
 At 3 steps higher is a wide berceau type arch lobby with a beautiful fire place and discrete lighting projecting on the stone walls.
 Next to it and at another 3 steps higher is the first dining area with a wooden ceiling and a distinguished chandelier hanging in the middle.

 The three other rooms and their private bathrooms are on the upper floor in addition to a fully functional kitchen, a multifunctional area and a living mandaloun area situated on top of the stairway between the two floors.

 Beit Beshmizzine can accommodate a total number of 8 guests who have access to the arched lobby, dining area, stamped concrete patio, garden and pool.